Snapchat/KeyDB/README.md

 ```
 replica-weighting-factor 2
 ```
 KeyDB will attempt to balance clients across threads evenly; However, replica clients are usually much more expensive than a normal client, and so KeyDB will try to assign fewer clients to threads with a replica.
-The weighting factor below is intented to help tune this behavior.
+The weighting factor below is intended to help tune this behavior.
 A replica weighting factor of 2 means we treat a replica as the equivalent of two normal clients.
 Adjusting this value may improve performance when replication is used.
 The best weighting is workload specific - e.g. read heavy workloads should set this to 1.
 Very write heavy workloads may benefit from higher numbers.

 ```
 active-client-balancing yes